 Attending dog obedience training schools has many advantages for both you and your pup.

-The socialization aspect is important if you want him to grow up to be a dog you can take anywhere, and the qualified instructors will help you to learn how to train your puppy in a way he'll understand and respond to.
+Socializing your pup properly is important if you want him to grow up to be a dog you can take anywhere, and the qualified instructors will help you to learn how to train your puppy in a way he'll understand and respond to.

 If you have any problems or questions there's always someone there who can help you out and point you in the right direction.